nara256/mhz19_uart/README.md

   notmal constractor. if you use this constractor, you must begin() function after this constractor.

 * MHZ19_Serial(int rx, int tx)
-  setting rx and tx pin, initialize Software Serial. normally, you use this constractor.
+  setting rx and tx pin, and initialize Software Serial.

 ## public function

 * void begin(int rx, int tx)
-  setting rx and tx pin, initialize Software Serial.
+  setting rx and tx pin, and initialize Software Serial.

 * void setAutoCalibration(bool autocalib)
-  MH-Z19 has automatic calibration procedure.
-If executing automatic calibration, its do zero point judgement The automatic calibration cycle is every 24 hours after powered on and
+  MH-Z19 has automatic calibration procedure. the MH-Z19 executing automatic calibration, its do zero point(stable gas environment (400ppm)) judgement.
+  The automatic calibration cycle is every 24 hours after powered on.

 * void calibrateZero()
-  execute zero poing calibration. if you want to execute zero calibration, the MH-Z19 sensor must work in stable gas environment (400ppm) for over 20 minutes and you execute this function.
+  execute zero point calibration. if you want to execute zero calibration, the MH-Z19 sensor must work in stable gas environment (400ppm) for over 20 minutes and you execute this function.

 * void calibrateSpan(int ppm)